Last updated on:

 Platform fees are the smallest line item.
 The build is where the real cost sits.

-A properly designed and developed Webflow site for a B2B SaaS company - one that does real conversion work, has a functioning CMS, is SEO-configured correctly, and reflects the brand accurately - costs between $8,000 and $40,000 to build depending on scope and who's doing it.
+A properly designed and developed Webflow site for a funded B2B SaaS company — one that does real conversion work, has a functioning CMS, is SEO-configured correctly, and reflects the brand accurately — costs between $20,000 and $50,000 to build depending on scope.
+That's the floor for work that's genuinely doing a commercial job; the sub-$20k quotes you'll see elsewhere are templates and execution-only freelance work, which is a different product for a different kind of company.

 The variables:

 Page count.
-A five-page marketing site (home, product, pricing, about, contact) is a fundamentally different project than a thirty-page site with an industry pages structure, a blog, a resources section, and campaign landing pages.
+A five-page marketing site is a fundamentally different project from a thirty-page site with industry pages, a blog, a resources section, and campaign landing pages.
 Both are "Webflow sites."

 Design complexity.
-A template-based build with minimal custom interactions costs less than a fully custom design with sophisticated animations, scroll-triggered effects, and a bespoke component library.
-Both can look excellent - the question is how differentiated the design needs to be from what a template provides.
+A template-based build costs less than a fully custom design with sophisticated interactions and a bespoke component library.
+Both can look excellent — the question is how differentiated the design needs to be from a template.

 CMS architecture.
-If you need structured CMS collections - blog posts, case studies, team members, integrations, pricing tiers - the setup and build time increases meaningfully.
-Done well, this is an investment that pays back in editorial speed for years.
+Structured collections — blog posts, case studies, integrations, pricing tiers — increase setup and build time.
+Done well, this pays back in editorial speed for years.
 Done quickly, it creates debt.

 SEO configuration.
-A Webflow build can be SEO-ready out of the box or completely unoptimised, depending on whether the person building it knows what they're doing.
-Meta structures, redirect mapping if migrating from another platform, schema, canonical tags, sitemap configuration - these aren't automatic.
-They need deliberate work.
+A Webflow build can be SEO-ready out of the box or completely unoptimised, depending on who's building it.
+Meta structures, redirect mapping, schema, canonical tags, and sitemap configuration aren't automatic.

 Ongoing Maintenance Costs

 Content updates.
-If your marketing team is updating copy, adding blog posts, and managing CMS content themselves using Webflow's Editor, the cost is low - a few hours of training upfront and occasional questions.
-This is one of Webflow's genuine advantages over more developer-dependent platforms.
+If your marketing team manages copy and blog posts themselves in Webflow's Editor, the cost is low — a few hours of training and occasional questions.
+This is one of Webflow's genuine advantages over developer-dependent platforms.

 Webflow vs. Hiring In-House

-The comparison that actually matters for most Series A+ companies isn't Webflow vs. another platform - it's agency retainer vs. in-house hire.
+For most Series A+ companies, the comparison that actually matters isn't Webflow vs. another platform — it's agency retainer vs. in-house hire.

-A mid-level Webflow developer with design capability in the US or UK costs $90,000 to $130,000 per year in salary, plus benefits, recruiting fees, management overhead, and the unavoidable gap periods between hires.
-In practice, one person can't do everything a growing site needs anyway - you need design thinking, development skill, CMS architecture knowledge, and SEO understanding in the same person, which is a genuinely rare combination.
+A mid-level Webflow developer with design capability costs $90,000 to $130,000 per year in salary, plus benefits, recruiting fees, management overhead, and gap periods between hires.
+And one person rarely covers design thinking, development, CMS architecture, and SEO at a high level — that combination is genuinely rare.

 Hidden Costs Worth Knowing

 Third-party integrations.
-Webflow doesn't do everything natively.
-If you need advanced forms, A/B testing, personalisation, or complex analytics, you're adding tools like Typeform, VWO, Mutiny, or Segment on top.
-Each carries its own cost.
+Advanced forms, A/B testing, personalisation, or complex analytics mean tools like Typeform, VWO, Mutiny, or Segment on top — each with its own cost.

-Webflow University / training.
-Free, but not instant.
-Someone new to Webflow needs real time to become productive.
-Factor this into timelines if you're building the capability in-house.
+Training.
+Webflow University is free but not instant.
+Factor real ramp-up time if you're building the capability in-house.

 Is Webflow Worth It?

-The mistake most companies make isn't choosing Webflow - it's underspending on the build and then spending more later to fix what was done cheaply the first time.
+The mistake most companies make isn't choosing Webflow.
+It's underspending on the build and then paying more later to fix what was done cheaply the first time.
 The brief, the architecture, and the component library you invest in at the start determine how much everything costs afterward.

-DesignMe builds, migrates, and maintains Webflow sites for funded B2B SaaS and AI companies.
-If you want a direct read on what your project would cost and what it would include:
+DesignMe is a Webflow Enterprise Partner.
+We build, migrate, and maintain Webflow sites for funded B2B SaaS and AI companies.
+If you want a direct read on what your project would cost and what it would include, our intro call is 30 minutes:

 Written by